 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13789):

-A TWT scheduling AP may include a broadcast TWT element in the Beacon frame.(#7627, #7401)
+A TWT scheduling AP includes a broadcast TWT element in the Beacon frame as described in 27.7.3.2 (Rules for TWT scheduling AP).(#13789) (#7627, #7401)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11347):

-The TWT scheduling AP(#6919) shall not include the broadcast TWT element in broadcast Probe Response frames unless both of the following conditions are met:

-The AP has dot11FILSOmitReplicateProbeResponses is equal to true(#9659)

-The TWT Flow Identifier subfield is set to 2 and the AP has scheduled transmission of a Trigger frame with at least one RU with the AID12 subfield equal to 2045 during the next scheduled TWT SP

-TGax Editor: Change the paragraphs below of this subclause as follows (#CID AA):
+(#11347)TGax Editor: Change the paragraphs below of this subclause as follows (#CID AA):

-A TWT scheduling AP may include a TWT element with the Broadcast subfield equal to 1 within an Association Response frame or within a TWT setup frame to assign the recipient STA to a broadcast TWT schedule without having received a request from the STA to become a member of the broadcast TWT schedule. (#4767)(#4846)
+A TWT scheduling AP may include a TWT element with Negotiation Type subfield equal to 3(#AA) within an (Re-)Association Response frame or within a TWT setup frame to assign the recipient STA to a broadcast TWT schedule without having received a request from the STA to become a member of the broadcast TWT schedule. (#4767)(#4846)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11347):

-The TWT scheduling AP shall not include a broadcast TWT element in FILS Discovery frames unless the TWT Flow Identifier subfield is set to 2 and the AP has scheduled transmission of a Trigger frame with at least one RU with the AID12 subfield set to 2045 during the next scheduled TWT SP.(#9958)
+The TWT scheduling AP shall not include a broadcast TWT element in FILS Discovery frames and in broadcast Probe Response frames unless the TWT Flow Identifier subfield is set to 2 and the AP has scheduled transmission of a Trigger frame with at least one RU with the AID12 subfield set to 2045 during the next scheduled TWT SP.(#9958) The AP transmits broadcast Probe Response frames if its dot11FILSOmitReplicateProbeResponses is true (see 11.1.4.3.4 (Criteria for sending a response).(#11347)

 A TWT scheduled STA is an non-AP HE STA that sets the Broadcast TWT Support field of the HE Capabilities element it transmits to 1 and receives a broadcast TWT element transmitted by an HE AP that is a TWT scheduling AP(#6919).(#5662, #7628, #8143)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13783):

 A TWT scheduled STA follows the schedule provided by the TWT scheduling AP(#6919) as described in 27.7.3.3 (Rules for TWT scheduled STA), 27.14.2 (Power save with UORA), and 27.14.3 (Opportunistic power save)(#4843).
-A TWT scheduled STA can negotiate the wake TBTT and wake interval(#8154) for Beacon frames it intends to receive as described in 27.7.3.3 (Rules for TWT scheduled STA) or join a particular broadcast TWT as described below(#4843).
+A TWT scheduled STA can negotiate the wake TBTT and wake interval(#8154) for Beacon frames it intends to receive as described in 27.7.6 (Negotiation of wake TBTT and wake interval) or can join a particular broadcast TWT as described below(#4843).(#13783)

 An example of broadcast TWT operation is shown in Figure 27-8 (Example of broadcast TWT operation), where the AP is the TWT scheduling AP(#6919) and STA 1 and STA 2 are the TWT scheduled STAs.